ryantd42/NY-Legislative-Git/2023/S3266A-2023/bill.md

- protected under this chapter, or (vii) because the employer has received an  adverse  determination from the commissioner involving the employee, or (viii) because such employee has used any legally  protected  absence pursuant  to federal, local, or state law, OR (IX) BECAUSE SUCH EMPLOYEE HAS EXERCISED HIS OR  HER  RIGHT  TO  BE ABSENT  FROM EMPLOYMENT  PURSU- ANT  TO  SECTION FIVE HUNDRED NINETEEN OF THE JUDICIARY LAW BY REASON OF JURY SERVICE.
+ protected under this chapter, or (vii) because the employer has received an  adverse  determination from the commissioner involving the employee, or (viii) because such employee has used any legally  protected  absence pursuant to federal, local, or state law, INCLUDING BECAUSE SUCH EMPLOY- EE  HAS  EXERCISED HIS OR  HER  RIGHT  TO  BE ABSENT  FROM EMPLOYMENT PURSUANT TO SECTION FIVE HUNDRED NINETEEN OF THE JUDICIARY LAW BY REASON OF JURY SERVICE.
   An employee complaint or other communication need  not  make  explicit reference  to  any  section  or provision of this chapter to trigger the protections of this section.